ULJ-Yale/qunex/README.md

 * 0.36.10 [connector niutilities] Added volume and dtseries specification for mapHCPData and changed BOLDPrefix default to "" in RunTurnkey
 * 0.37.00 [connector] Updated MNAPAcceptanceTest connector function to allow running a loop on sessions
 * 0.37.01 [connector library] Updated RunTurnkey to allow smoke test for requested steps and added missing library files
+* 0.37.02 [niutilities] Fixed and error in hcp4 where no bolds are present

 [Mind and Brain Lab]: http://mblab.si
 [Anticevic Lab]: http://anticeviclab.yale.edu